LiZhang-2020/dpdk/doc/guides/nics/mlx5.rst

 - The NIC egress flow rules on representor port are not supported.

-- LWM:
+- Available descriptor threshold event:
-  - Doesn't support shared Rx queue and Hairpin Rx queue.
+  - Does not support shared Rx queue and hairpin Rx queue.

 - Host shaper: